Weapons committed to Ukraine

 • Dataset

-Weapons possessed
+Weapons stockpile

-as of 24 February 2022
+as of February 24, 2022

 Towed Artillery